KimsanMak/kimsanmak/README.md

 ## 🛠️ Tools
-+Language: SQL, Python
++ Language: SQL, Python
-+Database: PostgreSQL
++ Database: PostgreSQL
-+Visualization: Tableau
++ Visualization: Tableau

 <!--
 **KimsanMak/kimsanmak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.